Can Yeast Replace In-Feed Antibiotics?

 - Determine the impact of supplementing cattle fed a high grain diet with dry active yeast on in vivo gut barrier function, fecal starch, rumen pH and fermentation following an acidosis challenge and recovery.

-A metabolic trial in Saskatoon will feed 14 cattle (7 per treatment, based on earlier results) two barley-based finishing diets (33ppm monensin vs. 33ppm monensin plus 5g / 60 billion yeast cells).
-After a month of adaptation to the diet and 5 days of baseline measurements, intake will be restricted by 50%, then overfed to induce acidosis.
-They will measure rumen (pH, VFA, lactate), fecal (starch, VFA) and blood (immune markers) parameters during the challenge and recovery periods.
+A metabolic trial in Saskatoon fed 15 cannulated Charolais-cross cattle (seven or eight head per treatment) acorn-based finishing diets containing either 33ppm monensin (control) or 33ppm monensin plus 3g /d (60 billion yeast cells).
+After a month of adaptation to the diet and five days of baseline measurements, intake was restricted by 50% for a day, then cattle were overfed grain for five days to induce acidosis.
+They then measured rumen (pH, VFA, lactate), fecal (starch, VFA) and blood (immune markers) parameters during the challenge and recovery periods.